Dwarf sperm whale: Taxonomy

-Description
+Appearance

 The dwarf sperm whale can range in size from 2 to 2.7 m in length and 136 to 272 kg in weight—less than the 4.25 m and 417 kg pygmy sperm whale.
 A newborn is generally around 1 m long and 14 kg.
 Males are thought to reach physical maturity at age 15, and females at age 13.
 Sexual maturity, which happens after an individual has attained 2–2.2 m in length, happens at 2 to 3 years for males and around 5 for females.
 Gestation takes place probably over around 9.5 months.

 The dwarf sperm whale has a dark-grey or blue-grey coloration with a lighter-grey underside, and a pale, crescent-shaped mark between the eye and the flipper, sometimes called a "fake gill", which is characteristic of the genus.
 Some individuals have been known to have a second crescent-shaped mark, creating a sort of pale ring encircling a darker spot.
 It has a high dorsal fin halfway down the length of the body, and two or more throat grooves.
 The dorsal fin is taller and closer to the head than it is in the pygmy sperm whale, and the back is flatter.

 Kogia is identified as having a square head, a small jaw with the snout jutting outward, and a porpoise-like build with a robust body that rapidly decreases towards the tail.
 They have the shortest snouts of any modern day whale.
 Characteristic of sperm whales, the left nostril is markedly larger than the right, and it has a spermaceti organ on its skull.
 The brain weighs around 0.5 kg.
 The eyes are adapted for low-light environments.
 The dwarf sperm whale has 14 to 24 teeth, rarely 26, in the lower jaw that are sharp, slightly curved backwards, and–like other sperm whales–lack enamel.
 The teeth rarely exceed 30 mm in length, smaller than those of the pygmy sperm whale.
 At most, 6 teeth are in the upper jaws, though in modern sperm whales, upper teeth are defunct.

 Unique to Kogia, there is a sac which hangs off from the small intestines near the anus that is filled with a dense, red-brown fluid that looks similar to chocolate syrup.
 When stressed, this fluid is released.
 The dwarf sperm whale has between 50 and 57 vertebrae, 7 neck vertebrae, 12 to 14 thoracic vertebrae, and 29 or 35-to-37 lumbar vertebrae.
 The variation can either be due to loss of bones during preparation of a specimen, or individual variations.
 It is not known to be sexually dimorphic.